Gameye/gameye-sdk-dotnet/docs/README.md

 ##### Summary

-Select the list of players on a given team
+Select the list of players on a given team.
+Use this as an extension method on StatisticsState

 ##### Returns